khuyentran1401/cicd-mlops-demo/README.md

 git push origin main
 ```

-Create a PR and a GitHub job will run:
+Create a pull request and a GitHub job will be triggered:

 ![](demo_images/pr.png)